G-Balamurugan/RunDeck_Interpretation/README.md

 # RunDeck Job Processing Application

 Welcome to the RunDeck Job Processing Application!
-This tool is designed to handle RunDeck Job descriptions stored as XML files, providing an efficient process to convert, analyze, and document the information.
+This tool streamlines the handling of RunDeck Job descriptions stored as XML files, offering an efficient process for conversion, analysis, and documentation.

 ## Overview